 In the event that your test results are positive, an associate from our physician network will contact you directly to discuss your particular case as well as provide information on how to take the next steps to get treatment.
 We take customer privacy very seriously and will never share your information with a third-party with the exception of the lab we use to test your sample and our physician network.

 Hepatitis C Symptoms

 A hepatitis C virus infection often occurs without any immediate symptoms.
 In some cases, though, an infection can lead to symptoms that typically appear 2-12 weeks after exposure.
 These symptoms can include nausea, pain in the upper right part of the abdomen, dark urine, and jaundice (a yellow discoloration affecting the skin and whites of the eyes).

-The hepatitis C virus (HCV) can also trigger inflammation in the liver.
-Over time, this inflammation can contribute to severe liver damage—and result in chronic liver disease (including cirrhosis—scarring of the liver tissue), liver cancer, and liver failure.
+Chronic hepatitis C virus (HCV) infection can also trigger inflammation in the liver.
+Over time, this inflammation can contribute to severe liver damage-and result in chronic liver disease (including cirrhosis—scarring of the liver tissue), liver cancer, and liver failure.

 In fact, long-term-or chronic-HCV infections are the main cause of chronic liver disease and liver cancer in the United States.
 (A chronic HCV infection refers to an infection lasting more than 6 months.)
 The damage hepatitis C causes the liver can be life-threatening, and it's estimated that there are now more HCV-related deaths in the United States vs. deaths resulting from HIV.